albar965/albar965.github.io/littlenavmap-faq.md

 #### Little Navmap crashes with an SQL error `unknown table fence` or similar [**▲**](#top) [🔗](#crash-fence) {#crash-fence}

 You're using a very old version of _Little Navmap_ with a new database.
 Update _Little Navmap_ to the latest version to fix this.
+See page [Alex' Projects](https://albar965.github.io/index.html) for latest releases of stable and beta versions.

 #### I cannot see any airports or navaids [**▲**](#top) [🔗](#load-scenery) {#load-scenery}